Home | Browse Topics | Taonga Māori | Māori land | Alienation: Selling, gifting and other land transactions

 Te Ture Whenua Māori Act 1993, s 147A

 In general, the person buying the shares must be a member of the whānau or hapū associated with the land, that is, someone from the preferred classes of alienees.
-(For more details about the “preferred class of alienees”, see “Key terms and definitions” in this chapter).
+For more details about the “preferred class of alienees,” see: “Overview and key terms”.
 The Māori Land Court may also approve you selling your shares to someone outside the preferred class, but you’ll need to show the court you’ve tried to sell the shares to the preferred class at a fair value and weren’t successful.

 Note: It’s important that you discuss any sale with your children.
 Children and whānau, although they aren’t current owners, can appear in court and be heard on any application to sell ownership interests in land.